-During an x-ray exam, a small amount of radiation is used to produce pictures of bones and some internal organs.
-The resulting pictures (called x-rays or radiographs) can help the doctor detect bone and joint problems.
-They can also be used to check organs such as the heart or lungs.
-An x-ray exam takes only a few minutes.
+During an X-ray exam, a small amount of radiation is used to produce pictures of bones and some internal organs.
+The resulting pictures (called X-rays or radiographs) can help the healthcare provider detect bone and joint problems.
+They can also be used to check organs, such as the heart or lungs.
+An X-ray exam takes only a few minutes.

 For your child’s safety, let the technologist know if your child:

-An x-ray exam is performed by a radiology technologist.
+An X-ray exam is done by a radiology technologist.
 A radiologist is also on call in case of problems.
-This is a doctor trained to use x-rays to test or treat patients.
+This is a healthcare provider trained to use X-rays to test or treat patients:

-Your child sits or lies down on an x-ray table, or stands.
-This depends on the body part being x-rayed.
+Your child may stand or sit or lie down on an X-ray table.
+This depends on the body part being X-rayed.